alexengrig/Java_Concurrency/README.md

 > Confinement makes it easier to build thread-safe classes because a class that
 > confines its state can be analyzed for thread safety without having to examine the whole program.

+When Delegation Fails:

+> If a class is composed of multiple independent thread-safe state variables and has no operations
+> that have any invalid state transitions, then it can delegate thread safety to the underlying state variables.

+Publishing Underlying State Variables:

+> If a state variable is thread-safe, does not participate in any invariants that constrain its value,
+> and has no prohibited state transitions for any of its operations, then it can safely be published.

+Documenting Synchronization Policies:

+> Document a class's thread safety guarantees for its clients;
+> document its synchronization policy for its maintainers.

+Hidden Iterators:

+> Just as encapsulating an object's state makes it easier to preserve its invariants,
+> encapsulating its synchronization makes it easier to enforce its synchronization policy.

+Concurrent Collections:

+> Replacing synchronized collections with concurrent collections can offer dramatic scalability improvements
+> with little risk.

 ## Status

 In progress.